Finance and Administration

 To process a contract, departmental personnel initially contact the appropriate central contract administration office.
 (See table above.)

-The procedures in this section do not apply to contracts processed through the Office of Grant and Research Development (OGRD), Capital Planning and Development, and Facilities Operations.
+The procedures in this section do not apply to contracts processed through the Office of Grant and Research Development (OGRD), Facilities Services, Capital, and Facilities Services, Operations.

 The standard procedures in this section apply to contracts processed by Finance and Administration, Purchasing Services, and Human Resource Services (HRS).